How to Hire a Certified Barre Instructor

 Should I require specialty training as well as the core CBI?

-It depends on your population.
-If your studio serves pregnant or postnatal clients, the Prenatal & Postnatal specialty is relevant.
-If you work with older adults, rehabilitation referrals, or clients with chronic conditions, the Special Populations & Contraindications specialty matters.
-The IBBFA Principal Track ($1,297) includes all four specialties — for a lead barre instructor at a Pilates studio, this is the most efficient path to full qualification.
+It depends on the role and population.
+If your studio serves pregnant or postnatal clients, the Prenatal & Postnatal specialty may be relevant.
+If you work with older adults, post-rehabilitation referrals, or participants with complex histories, the Special Populations & Contraindications specialty may be useful.
+The IBBFA Principal Track list price is $1,497.
+Candidates enrolling directly at BarreCertification.com may access the $1,297 direct-enrollment price, and existing CBI holders may upgrade for $898.
+The track includes access to all four specialty courses and requires completion of at least two before Board Review.

 Can we cross-train our existing Pilates instructors into barre?